elchs/LetoDBf/Readme.txt

  one time successful or not.
 With timeout, server will try multiple times during the timespan.
 This spares repeated request from the client over network.

+     RddInfo( RDDI_BUFREFRESHTIME [, nNewTimeout ] )           ==> nTimeout

+ This is similar to the 5th param of Leto_Connect(), the global timeout value for the skipbuffer cache.
+ A not given <lNewTimeout>, it returns the active timeout value, where '-2' indicates no connection is active.
+ A given <lNewTimeout> is valid from then on for *new to be opened* tables.
+ <lNewTimeout> unit is ms ( 1/100 s ), range is from '-1' == no refresh, '0' == infinite, and > 0.

      RddInfo( RDDI_CONNECT, { "LETO", cAddress, [ cUserName ], [ cPassword ],
                               [ nTimeOut ], [ nBufRefreshTime ], [ lZombieCheck } )
                                                                ==> nConnection, -1 if failed